geopm/geopm/service/docs/source/GEOPM_CXX_MAN_SampleAggregator.3.rst

 *
   ``sample_total``\ ():
   Returns the total accumulated value of a signal for one region.
-The signal must have been pushed to accumlate as per-region values.
+The signal must have been pushed to accumulate as per-region values.
 The index returned from push_signal_total() should be passed to _signal\ *idx*.
 The region of interest is passed in _region\ *hash*.
 Note that unlike other signals this is a